the early years (1869 - 1954)

 The mid 2000’s has led to several new developments in how Temple Anshe Amunim worship, allowing for more engaging and widespread participation in services and education.
 In 2007, the congregation began to adapt Mishkan T’filah, the CCAR’s latest siddur which allows for universal participation in worship through Hebrew and English translations.
 We have also incorporated The Torah: A Women’s Commentary into Saturday morning Shabbat services and Adult Education seminars, providing a more gender-neutral interpretation to the teachings of the Torah.

-Three years later, in 2012, the Temple saw significant growth of its Religious Education programming, as its school enrollment grew fivefold in four years.
-The Temple in conjunction with Knesset Israel synagogue began a Hebrew school program known as CHAI (Community Hebrew Action Initiative), in addition to our Religious School program.
-With the hiring of Esther Benari-Altmann as Education Director these two programs are giving our students a first-class modern Jewish education.
+In 2012, the Temple in conjunction with Knesset Israel synagogue began a Hebrew school program known as CHAI (Community Hebrew Action Initiative), in addition to our Religious School program.

 In 2014, TAA embarked on a new capital campaign to improve the accessibility of the Temple.
 The "L'dor v'dor... from generation to renovation" campaign has resulted in a new walkway to the front entrance of the Temple without needing to walk steps, the addition of an elevator to all levels of the Temple and a handicapped accessible restroom.
 In addition, the Bimah in the sanctuary has been lowered and a ramp leading to the Bimah allowing for all members of the congregation to participate in services.
 Still to be completed are new seating for the sanctuary and chapel/library and carpeting.
 This campaign is ongoing and support to the project is still welcome.